Skip to main content

 tip

-Threading Messages
+Threading messages

 Threaded messages are a way of grouping messages together to provide greater context.
 You can reply to a thread or start a new threaded conversation by simply passing the original message's ts ID in the thread_ts attribute when posting a message.
 If you're replying to a threaded message, you'll pass the thread_ts ID of the message you're replying to.

 A channel or DM conversation is a nearly linear timeline of messages exchanged between people, bots, and apps.
 When one of these messages is replied to, it becomes the parent of a thread.
-By default, threaded replies do not appear directly in the channel, instead relegated to a kind of forked timeline descending from the parent message.
+By default, threaded replies do not appear directly in the channel, but are instead relegated to a kind of forked timeline descending from the parent message.

 response = client.chat_postMessage(